tianhaoyao/teamO-frontend/README.md

 Try it out here: https://teem0.herokuapp.com/

+If the above link does not work: https://main.d2ppo6en99m27e.amplifyapp.com/

 ## How it works

 1. Grabs a variety of stats using Riot API to calculate a score for each player (see below)